akgnitd/catalog-service/README.md

   --header 'content-type: application/json'
   --data '{\n "name": "Cloth",\n "description": "Wear"\n}'`

-NOTE:- After Category is Created, Please keep the categoryId for Creating Category Attributes and for linking product to category
+NOTE:- After Category is Created, Please save the categoryId that you received in response for Creating Category Attributes and for linking product to category

 ## Create Category Attributes
 `curl -X POST